 If $q$ is odd, then the real contact structure extends uniquely as a $c_2$-tight solid torus with slope $-1/{p'}$.

 Similar remark as the one following Case~2 above applies here for the parity of $p'$: it is not well-defined and can be altered.
 Let us summarize the above discussion.

 \begin{thm}[Equivariant Contact Surgery along Equivariant Legendrian Knots] Equivariant contact surgery along a Legendrian $c_3$-knot is impossible.
-Equivariant contact $(1/q)$-surgery ($q\in \Z$) along a Legendrian $c_1$-, $c_2$- or $c_4$-knot exists and is unique up to equivariant contactomophism.
+Equivariant contact $(1/q)$-surgery ($q\in \Z$) along a Legendrian $c_1$-, $c_2$- or $c_4$-knot is uniquely defined up to equivariant contactomorphism.
 For a $c_2$- or $c_4$-knot the only possible contact surgery coefficient is $1/q$.

 Moreover for the surgery types $1_1,2_2$ and $4_2$ the uniqueness is up to equivariant contact isotopy.

 Table \ref{tab:extensions} details the cases for equivariant contact surgery.
 The last column describes the type~$c$ of the glued back solid torus: a standard $c$-real tight neighborhood of a $c$-invariant knot with $tw=-p'$. \end{thm}